rianaandrianome/coffee-webapp-gatsby-drupal/README.md

     ```
 1.  **Configuration**

-    Add a new virtual host to your server linked to the project directory.
+    * Add a new virtual host to your server linked to the project directory.
-    Open the host address in your browser to view the site.
+    * Open the host address in your browser to view the site.

 1.  **More information**

     The Drupal Site is up and running.

-    Make sure the JSON:API module `https://www.drupal.org/project/jsonapi` and the JSON:API extras module `https://www.drupal.org/project/jsonapi_extras` are enabled and up to date.
+    Make sure that the
+    * JSON:API module `https://www.drupal.org/project/jsonapi` and the
+    * JSON:API extras module `https://www.drupal.org/project/jsonapi_extras` are enabled and up to date.

     The JSON:API module allows you to gain a full REST API access for every type in your Drupal application.